Stock market today: Wall Street gains ground, but still headed for a loss in August

 The central bank has raised its main interest rate aggressively since 2022 to the highest level since 2001.
 The goal has been to rein inflation back to the Fed's target of 2%.
 PCE measured 3.3% in July, matching economists expectations.
 That's down from 7% a year ago.

+The Fed has maintained that it is ready to keep raising interest rates if it has to, but will base its next moves on the latest economic data.

+“The last hike they made potentially could be the last for the year,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
+“As long as inflation remains controlled and contained, I think the Fed is done raising interest rates.”

-Bond yields were little changed.
-The yield on the 10-year Treasury remained at 4.11% from late Wednesday.
-The yield on the 2-year Treasury, which tracks expectations for the Fed, edged higher to 4.89% from 4.88% late Thursday.
+Bond yields edged lower.
+The yield on the 10-year Treasury slipped to 4.09% from 4.11% late Wednesday.
+The yield on the 2-year Treasury, which tracks expectations for the Fed, edged higher to 4.86% from 4.88% late Thursday.

+The Fed is hoping that it can accomplish taming interest rates without sending the economy into a recession.
+The likelihood of a recession, or at least a severe one, has seemingly been fading and in turn fueling confidence in the market in 2023, despite the recent August slump.

+“Sooner or later you need to have a pullback,” Zaccarelli said.
+“The market can’t go up in a straight line all the time.”

-Markets in Europe were mixed.
+Markets in Europe mostly fell.
 Annual inflation there held steady in August as food prices raced ahead of falling fuel costs, but there was no clarity about whether the European Central Bank will pause its record series of interest rate hikes.

 —-